 Historical places in Iran

-Historical places in Iran are one of the tourist attractions for tourists to travel to Iran.
+Historical places in Iran are one of the main tourist attractions for tourists traveling to Iran.
 The attraction of these historical places is due to the attractive and unique Iranian architecture.
 Iran is one of the few countries in the world with a rich and fruitful history.
-Nothing can acquaint you with the culture of different ethnic groups as much as visiting historical places.
+Nothing can acquaint you with the cultures of different ethnic groups as much as visiting historical places.
 In Iran, in every city and village you visit, you will encounter at least one historical monument.
-Since 1979, except for Yazd, 21 cultural, historical, and natural monuments of Iran have been registered in the UNESCO World Heritage List.
+Since 1979, except for Yazd, 21 cultural, historical, and natural monuments of Iran have been registered on the UNESCO World Heritage List.